 Heartbeat is a critical physiological indicator reflecting an individual's health status.
 Notably, the variation in R-R Interval (RRI) has been identified as a valuable parameter for assessing both cardiovascular and non-cardiovascular conditions in a subject (Aram & Setarehdan, 2013; W. Hu et al., 2014; Kitagawa et al., 2022; Shi et al., 2023; Xiang et al., 2023; Yamamoto & Ohtsuki, 2021; Ye & Ohtsuki, 2021; Zar & Tun, 2022).
-Traditional approaches for RRI estimation involve the use of established heartbeat monitoring systems such as Electrocardiogram (ECG) or Photoplethysmography (PPG) (Tun, 2021).
-Despite their effectiveness, these methods necessitate physical device attachment, introducing discomfort in applications requiring prolonged monitoring (Ma & Zhang, 2004).
-Efforts to achieve non-contact RRI estimation have led to the exploration of

-Doppler sensors (Pan et al., 2022).
-These sensors, designed to observe the velocity and direction of a moving target, operate by transmitting microwaves towards the target and analyzing the reflected Doppler-shifted microwaves (Batchu et al., 2017; W. Hu et al., 2014; Munoz-Ferreras et al., 2018; Ren et al., 2015).
+Usual approaches for RRI estimation involve the use of established heartbeat monitoring systems such as Electrocardiogram (ECG) or Photoplethysmography (PPG) (Tun, 2021).
+Despite their effectiveness, these methods require physical device touch and prolonged monitoring, resulting an inconvenience to the users (Ma & Zhang, 2004).
+Efforts to achieve non-contact RRI estimation have led to the exploration of Doppler sensors (Pan et al., 2022).
+These sensors which were designed to observe the velocity and direction of a moving target were operated by transmitting microwaves towards the target and analyzing the reflected Doppler-shifted microwaves (Batchu et al., 2017; W. Hu et al., 2014; Munoz-Ferreras et al., 2018; Ren et al., 2015).
 Notably, the Doppler sensor-based method for heartbeat detection eliminates the need for device attachment, distinguishing it from traditional methods such as ECG or PPG (Nosrati & Tavassolian, 2018).
 A key advantage lies in the ability of transmitted microwaves to penetrate through the subject's clothes, rendering the Doppler sensor-based approach nonintrusive and eliminating the requirement for the subject to disrobe (El-Samad et al., 2016; Ohtsuki & Mogi, 2016; Sekine & Maeno, 2011; Yu et al., 2018; Zou et al., 2014).
-Nonetheless, achieving accurate heartbeat detection presents a challenge due to the low Signal-to-Noise Power Ratio (SNR) of heartbeat components within the reflected signal of a Doppler sensor, particularly when compared to the SNRs of respiration and minor body movements.
-RRI estimation method based on Continuous Wavelet Transform (CWT) to address this challenge (Mogi & Ohtsuki, 2015).
+However, achieving accurate heartbeat detection presents a challenge due to the low Signal-to-Noise Power Ratio (SNR) of heartbeat components within the reflected signal of a Doppler sensor, particularly compared to the SNRs of respiration and minor body movements.
+RRI estimation method based on Continuous Wavelet Transform (CWT) addresses this challenge (Mogi & Ohtsuki, 2015).
 This method has two steps: a learning step and a test step.
 The learning step estimates the scale factor corresponding to the heart rate.
-Subsequently, in the test step, CWT is applied to the analyzed signal using the selected scale factor, generating a time-domain signal referred to as wavelet coefficients.
+Subsequently, in the test step, CWT is applied to the analyzed signal by using the selected scale factor, generating a time-domain signal referred to as wavelet coefficients.
 The RRI is then estimated through peak detection within the obtained wavelet coefficients.
 This technique aims to enhance the accuracy of RRI estimation in the presence of challenging signal-to-noise conditions inherent in Doppler sensor-based heartbeat detection.